DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- One tap an enemy or some shit idk
 - Rate of fire increase
 	- Med
+- Aurakinesis
+	- Change an enemy's aura so that other enemies see it as an enemy temporarily

 ### Toxicity & Relapse
 - Bigger tolerance meter / more drugs until relapse